djcasper1975/Meshify/README.md

 Access the Chat Interface:

 Open a web browser on your connected device.
-Enter the ESP32's IP address, typically 192.168.4.1, in the browser's address bar.
+Enter /mesh.local or the ESP32's IP address, typically 10.60.125.1, in the browser's address bar.
 This will bring up the chat interface.
 Using the Chat Interface:

 Sending Messages: Enter your name and message in the form and click "Send."
 Messages will appear in the chat window.